syncfusion-content/javascript-docs/js/Diagram/Getting-Started.md

 ## Apply Organizational Chart Layout

-Next you need to arrange nodes in an organizational chart fashion, and to do this you can apply layout as shown in following code example.
+Next you need to arrange nodes in an organizational chart structure, and to do this you can apply layout as shown in following code example.
 You can see that spacing, margin and orientation are defined, that can also be customized based on the needs.

 {% highlight js %}
 //Initialize data source...